 The Company's policy for nominating candidates to serve as Directors is to elect personnel who are deemed to possess sufficient qualifications to serve as Directors of the Company, based on the selection standards, from the standpoint of knowledge, experience, and ability, regardless of gender, nationality, and other traits.
-Although the Company does not currently have female or foreign Directors, the Company has elected several Directors who possess a wealth of international business experience.
-In addition, the Company will continue to consider taking actions based on recognition that gender diversity is also an important management issue.
+Although the Company does not currently have female or foreign Directors, the Company has elected one new female Audit & Supervisory Board Member.
+In order to confirm the appropriateness of business execution as well as to monitor and confirm the management supervision function of the Board of Directors, Audit & Supervisory Board Members attend meetings of the Board of Directors and state their opinions as necessary.
+In addition, the Company has elected several Directors who possess a wealth of international business experience.

+The Company will continue to consider taking actions based on recognition that gender diversity is an important management issue.